1jour1vin

 Bettane & Desseauve

 Located in Givry, this small 2.5-hectare estate is run by the Devillard family, who also own Château de Chamirey.
-It comprises 3 parcels, two in the village appellation, including Clos Mortière, and one in the Premier Cru Servoisine.
-The vines are cultivated using sustainable methods, under the guidance of Enrico Peyron, with manual harvesting and long ageing.
-The plots are located close to each other and in excellent positions within the appellation.
-Quantities are limited, but produced with the same care as the estate's mercureys.
+It consists of three plots, two in the village appellation, including Clos Mortière, and one in the Servoisine premier cru.
+The vines are cultivated using sustainable methods under the guidance of Enrico Peyron, with manual harvesting and long aging.
+The parcels are adjacent and very well located within the appellation.
+Quantities are therefore limited but produced with care comparable to the estate's Mercureys wines.

 Guide Hachette des vins

-This estate owes its name to the Abbey of La Ferté, the first daughter of the Abbey of Cîteaux, built in the early 7th century.
-Cultivated by Cistercian monks until the French Revolution, the 2.4 ha estate was taken over in 1995 by Bertrand Devillard (Ch. de Chamirey, Dom. des Perdrix).
+This estate owes its name to La Ferté Abbey, the first daughter of Cîteaux Abbey, built in the early 7th century.
+Cultivated by Cistercian monks until the Revolution, the 2.4 hectares of this estate were taken over in 1995 by Bertrand Devillard (Ch. de Chamirey, Dom. des Perdrix).

 Robert Parker - Wine Advocate